Course Description

 - JEA on Windows Server

-- Securing and analyzing SMB traffic
+- Secure and analyze SMB traffic

-- Windows Server Update Management
+- Managing Windows Server Updates

-Lab 1: Configuring security on Windows Server
+Lab 1: Configuring Security in Windows Server

 - Exercise 1: Configuring Windows Defender Credential Guard